 If you're simply after some live football to watch, there are lots of teams in lower leagues with grounds in Greater London.
-Some such as Brentford, Leyton Orient and Millwall are long-established clubs with a proud history.
-Tickets for lower-league teams can go for as low as a fiver, and can be often be bought on the day.
+Some such as Brentford, Leyton Orient and Millwall are long-established clubs with proud histories.
+Tickets for lower-league teams can go for as low as a fiver, and can often be bought on the day.

-It's possible to nab some fantastic rooms or entire apartments for a fraction of the cost of a hotel by renting a place for the duration of your trip.
-Plus if you're happy to do some cooking, you'll save on meal costs.
+It's possible to nab fantastic rooms or entire apartments for a fraction of the cost of a hotel by renting a place for your trip's duration.
+Plus if you're happy to cook, you'll save on meal costs.

-For example, we found a private room with ensuite near Victoria station for £170 for two nights, compared to £310 in a nearby three-star hotel.
+For example, we found a private room with en-suite near Victoria station for £170 for two nights, compared with £310 in a nearby three-star hotel.

 National Rail offers 2for1 adult entry to many of the capital's top attractions if each person has a train ticket to London with its logo on.

-This is handy if you've taken the train to London - and if you've return tickets to a 'London Terminal' station (eg, Euston, King's Cross, Paddington, London Bridge - see the full list), you can get the 2for1 entry multiple times for the duration of your trip.
+This is handy if you've taken the train to London.
+And if you've return tickets to a 'London terminal' station (eg, Euston, King's Cross, Paddington see the full list), you can get the 2for1 entry multiple times for the duration of your trip.

-For example, if you're visiting the Tower of London and St Paul's on the same day with a friend, then buy two £3.40 single tickets from Hackney Down to nearby London Liverpool Street and you'll pay £49.80 all-in, compared to £81.80 buying tickets in advance.
+For example, if you're visiting the Tower of London and St Paul's on the same day with a friend, buy two £3.40 single tickets from Hackney Downs to nearby London Liverpool Street and you'll pay £49.80 all-in, compared with £81.80 in advance.

 You'll need to present your train ticket